BradCrumb/CakeDataGridder/README.md

 ```

 The filter submits to the same URL.
 You have to implement the filter yourself in the Controller.
 When AJAX is enabled, the submit will be done threw AJAX.

+### Component
+The plugin also provides a Component which extends the PaginatorComponent, but with some extras.

+* Saves pagination options to the Session so the state of the grid is saved
+* Saves filter options of the pagination to the Session so also filtering is saved